KockataEPich/CheckMyCrate/README.md

 There are some intricacies to the way the program validates a crate and a profile which will be specified here.

 #### Profile Validation
-The profile needs to have a specific strucutre in order to get accepted.
+The profile needs to have a specific structure in order to get accepted.
 The position of the keywords does not matter, however the three marginality arrays need to be in in this exact order:

 1. **"minimum"**